Pumpkin Quinoa Muffins

 METHOD:

-Line a standard muffin tin with paper liners and set it aside.
+Preheat oven to 400°F. Line a standard 12-cup muffin tin with paper liners.

-In a large bowl, combine the flour, sugar, pie spice, baking powder, baking soda, and salt.
-Add the cooked quinoa, separating the grains with a fork to distribute them evenly.
+In a large bowl, whisk together flour, brown sugar, pumpkin pie spice, baking powder, baking soda, and salt.
+Add the cooked quinoa, breaking up any clumps so the grains are evenly dispersed.

-In another bowl, beat the eggs.
-Add the pumpkin, buttermilk, melted butter, and vanilla.
-Whisk until the mixture is smooth.
+In a separate bowl, whisk eggs.
+Add pumpkin, buttermilk, melted butter, and vanilla, stirring until smooth.

-Gradually stir the liquid into the dry ingredients just until the flour is incorporated.
-The batter may be slightly lumpy.
-Do not overmix.
+Add the wet mixture to the dry ingredients and stir just until the flour disappears.
+The batter should remain slightly lumpy — do not overmix.

-Bake until the muffins are nicely browned around the edges and a toothpick inserted into the center comes out clean, 30 to 35 minutes.
+Bake for 30–35 minutes, or until the muffins are browned at the edges and a toothpick inserted into the center comes out clean.
+Cool in the pan for 5 minutes before transferring to a rack.

 *NOTE: To cook quinoa, bring 2 cups of water to a boil.
 Stir in 1 cup quinoa and reduce heat to medium-low.
 Cover and cook for 12 minutes.
 Remove from heat, fluff with a fork, and let stand for 10-15 minutes.